 In February 2022, KBC Bank Ireland sold nearly all of its non-performing mortgage loan portfolio of roughly 1.1 billion euros in a transaction financed by funds managed by CarVal Investors.
 In October 2021, KBC Bank Ireland confirmed that it had entered into a legally binding agreement with Bank of Ireland relating to the sale of substantially all of KBC Bank Ireland's performing loan assets and its deposit book to Bank of Ireland Group.
 As part of the transaction, the latter also acquired a small non-performing mortgage loan portfolio.
 The Irish Competition and Consumer Protection Commission (CCPC) approved the transaction in May 2022, and the Irish Minister for Finance gave his approval in early December 2022.
 The transaction was ultimately finalised in early February 2023.

-In the Group's financial reporting, KBC Bank Ireland was included in the International Markets Business Unit as at end 2021 and in 'Group Centre' in 2022.
-The sale transactions were finalised in February 2023.
+In the Group's financial reporting, KBC Bank Ireland was included in 'Group Centre' as of 2022.

 Foreign branches of KBC Bank